dendrograms/astrodendro/docs/algorithm.rst

 .. image:: algorithm/large_delta_step1.png
    :align: center

-and the values are then simply added to the first structure, rather than creating a branch:
+and the pixels are then simply added to the first structure, rather than creating a branch:

 .. image:: algorithm/large_delta_step2.png